tytydraco/yessleep/out/Camp_Redwood_are_running_out_of_counsellors_These_children_ARE_NOT_CHILDREN.md

 PLEASE DO NOT INGEST UNLESS ABSOLUTELY NECESSARY.
 IF MULTIPLE SUBJECTS INGEST, PLEASE USE SELF DESTRUCT.

-ONLY USE IN CASES SUCH AS IMMINENT DESTRUCTION TO THE PLANET/THREAT OF NUCLEAR WAR
+ONLY USE IN CASES SUCH AS IMMINENT DESTRUCTION TO THE PLANET/THREAT OF NUCLEAR WAR.

 (PLEASE CONTACT FAMILIES IN ADVANCE.
 MAKE SURE TO INGEST WITH WATER TO AVOID NEUROLOGICAL SYMPTOMS SUCH AS PSYCHOSIS, EXTREME VIOLENCE.
 PLEASE APPROACH SUBJECTS WITH CAUTION.